-Summer is just around the corner, which means it’s time to prepare your yard for what’s to come – the extreme summer heat.
+Summer is just around the corner, which means it’s time to start maintaining your yard this summer and prepare your yard for what’s to come – the extreme summer heat.
 Every gardener and homeowner knows the struggles of keeping their grass green all summer and maintaining a healthy, beautiful lawn.

 Lucky for you, this short but comprehensive guide consists of almost everything you need to know to ready your lawn for the upcoming season.

 Maintaining Your Yard In Summer: Find the Best Time to Water Your Plants

 Your lawn requires two essential things – water and sunshine.
 You can never really control when the sun goes up or down and depending on how many trees you have, and your grass may rarely see the sun.
 However, when it comes to watering your plants, it is best to have a specific schedule.